navamikairanda/neuralclothsim/README.md

-# neuralclothsim
+# NeuralClothSim: Neural Deformation Fields Meet the Kirchhoff-Love Thin Shell Theory
-Official implementation of "NeuralClothSim: Neural Deformation Fields Meet the Kirchhoff-Love Thin Shell Theory"
+The source code will be released soon!